illuusio/elfcloud-fuse/README.md

 </pre>

 ##Problems
-If Elfcloud-fuse crashes FUSE pipes that it holds are not clearly released so you need to umount with root mountpoint
+If elfCLOUD-FUSE crashes FUSE pipes that it holds are not clearly released so you need to umount with root mount point

 <pre>
 umount /mount/point/that/you/can/write/and/read